 Pests and diseases: None of concern in the Northeast.

 Plant size: 1 year old seedling, about 12-18'' tall with a well developed root system.
 Will likely produce fruit in 4-5 years if given good care.

-When we ship: Available for Spring 2023 shipping.
+When we ship: Available for FALL 2023 shipping.